Honolulu Cruise Port and Terminal Information

 There is also parking available at Aloha Tower Marketplace, which offers a daily flat rate after three hours.

-Since there are no official garages at the port, it's advisable to take a taxi from the airport or other location on Oahu to avoid parking fees.
+Because there are no garages at the port, it's advisable to take a taxi from the airport or other location on Oahu to avoid parking fees.

 There are a few options for cruisers to get from Daniel K. Inouye International Airport to the Port of Honolulu, including public transportation, rental cars and more.